vislies/2021/gallery/index.md

 ![](quilt-thumbnail-line.jpg)
 </a>

-The point a financial adviser might make with this quilt is to demonstrate that markets can be volitile, but thier management can find the sweet spot for consistent performance. in the case for this quilt, the financial advisor wants to show the "Asset Alloc." colored in light grey.
+The point a financial adviser might make with this quilt is to demonstrate that markets can be volatile, but their management can find the sweet spot for consistent performance. in the case for this quilt, the financial advisor wants to show the "Asset Alloc." colored in light gray.
 To make it easier to follow, here the featured investment is connected by lines.
-As can be seen by the graph, the featured asset allocation is consistently in the middle of the graph, showing less volitility than the other investments.
+As can be seen by the graph, the featured asset allocation is consistently in the middle of the graph, showing less volatility than the other investments.

 But how much can we trust this display?
 Let's take a look at the highest peak, which occurs in the year 2008.
 Even though it is listed as the "best" year in this display, a closer look reveals that the return in this year was -25.4%.
 2008 was a year of financial crisis in the U.S., so this investment lost a quarter of its value.
 But because it performed marginally less worse than the others, it appears as a "good" year.